-• The HUD standard (2 persons per bedroom, plus 1) is a guideline, not the law.
+• The HUD guideline (2 persons per bedroom, plus 1) is a design standard, not a law.

-#33 Does state law guarantee the park's clubhouse to be open and available at reasonable hours?
+#34 Does state law guarantee the park's clubhouse to be open and available at reasonable hours?

 Yes.
 In parks that have clubhouses or meeting halls, the MRL requires the common facilities to be open and available at reasonable hours, which are to be posted.
 (Civil Code §798.24) Homeowners may hold meetings at reasonable hours and in a reasonable manner in the clubhouse -- when it is not otherwise in use -- for any lawful purpose, including homeowner association meetings and meetings with public officials or candidates for public office.
 (Civil Code §798.51)